Effective January 1, 2018

 Specific national rules for TUEs may be established for non-international-level or non-national-level competitors without being in conflict with the Code.
 Source: Code, Athlete definition.

 WARNING: Because excretion rates for various substances vary between individuals, for substances which are prohibited only In-Competition, Athletes are advised to ensure sufficient time for any such substance to clear their body before participating in a Competition in order to avoid an anti-doping rule violation.
 Of course, discontinuance of a medication can also have adverse health consequences and should never be undertaken without consultation with the Athlete’s physician and a full appreciation of the risks involved.
-The only completely safe method for an International-Level Athlete or a National-Level Athlete to Use a Prohibited Substance without risking an anti-doping rule violation is to obtain a TUE prior to using a Prohibited Substance or Prohibited Method.
+The only completely safe method for an International-Level Athlete or a National-Level Athlete to Use a Prohibited Substance and/or a Prohibited Method without risking an anti-doping rule violation is to obtain a TUE prior to use.

 Adverse Analytical Finding: A report from a laboratory or other WADA-approved entity that, consistent with the International Standard for Laboratories and related Technical Documents, identifies in a Sample the presence of a Prohibited Substance or its Metabolites or Markers (including elevated quantities of endogenous substances) or evidence of the Use of a Prohibited Method.